normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/LookAtLambdaFunction.md

 # Assign Task Lambda Function

-In our application's solution the **ServerlessTODOList.StreamProcessor** project contains the .NET Core Lambda function.
+In our application's solution the **ServerlessTODOList.StreamProcessor** project contains the .NET Core Lambda function that will respond to events from the stream.
 You can see none of the shard management code is here, we just implement the `foreach` statement.

 ```csharp